Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 After the game has ended the player is free to skate around on the ice.

 ### 5.8 Levels <a name="levels"></a>
-The designs for each level should be laid out here.
-The more detailed the better.

 The game does not feature levels in the traditional sense since the game has a non-linear open world progression.
 Instead there are a set amount of locations in the world the player needs to find where they can interact with their surroundings.
 We consider these locations and interactions Kanvas' levels.

 #### 5.8.1 Level 0 - The dead tree <a name="level-0"></a>